KoalaV2/faster-ducky-encoder/README.md

 fast-fucking-encoder.

-You will have to change the things i have put in <> for example: <directory>
+You will have to change the things i have put in <> for example: <"direc"tory">